jrinard/shoe_distribution/README.md

 ## Description

 Web Application that allows the user to create shoe stores, and brands they carry.
 Allows user to assign brands to individual stores and to manage store data and brand data.
+The main objective of this app is to demonstrate many-to-many relationships between stores and brands using active record.

 **User Stories**